 Susan Chernak McElroy (author of NYT bestseller “Animals as Teachers and Healers”) has been a student and friend of Jacqueline’s for about six years.
 She learned beekeeping by taking all of Jacqueline’s classes multiple times, and then by becoming editor/project manager for Jacqueline’s book.
 Now, she teaches all the beginning beekeeping classes for Preservation Beekeeping, including classes on her personal passion: straw hive and Sun Hive weaving.

 The next step was this: The formation of a bee-centered bee club, and a nonprofit for educating new beekeepers and the public about bees–what they need, and how to help them survive and thrive.
 And so Preservation Beekeeping Council is born.
+Here are those who are making PBC a reality:

 If you live nearby, we hope you will join our club and attend our meetings as we build a